 Volta ao Algarve 2026: Route

-Over the five days of the Tour of the Algarve, the riders cover just under 700 kilometres.
+Volta ao Algarve 2026 Over the five days of the Tour of the Algarve, the riders cover just under 700 kilometres.
 There are two uphill finishes, while one stage is raced against the clock.
-The race gets underway on Wednesday 18 February and concludes on Sunday the 22nd.
+The race finishes on Sunday.

-The opening stage should suit the sprinters.
-The finish line is drawn in Tavira, where a novelty is also introduced.
-For the first time in the Tour of the Algarve, a Golden Kilometre will feature, held on the cobbles in the city centre, with three bonus sprints packed into a single kilometre.
+The opening stage should suit the sprinters, while a novelty is also introduced.
+For the first time in the Tour of the Algarve, a Golden Kilometre offers three bonus sprints packed into a single kilometre.

 Climbers will be called into action as early as stage 2, with an uphill finish in the Serra de Monchique.
 The final ascent is the Alto da Fóia, which rises for 7.4 kilometres at an average gradient of 5.6%, with the last 2.9 kilometres ramping up to 7.5%.